mehdiDagdoug/mehdiDagdoug.github.io/_pages/about.md

 ## Teaching

 During my PhD, I was also a teaching assistant at the University of Bourgogne Franche-Comté for classes in Bachelor and Master degrees. \
-I have been teaching classes both in mathematics (statistical learning, survey sampling, calculus) and computer sciences (oriented-object programming with C++, advanced R course, Python).
+I have been teaching classes both in mathematics (statistical learning, survey sampling, elementary statistics, calculus) and computer sciences (oriented-object programming with C++, advanced R course, Python).

 ## Grants and fundings